MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 - Some columns that exist in the Spark Delta tables might not be available in the tables in the [!INCLUDE [fabric-se](includes/fabric-se.md)].
 Refer to the [Data types](data-types.md) for a full list of supported data types.

-- Adding a relationship between tables in the [!INCLUDE [fabric-se](includes/fabric-se.md)] will block any further schema changes.
+- Adding a relationship between tables in the [!INCLUDE [fabric-se](includes/fabric-se.md)] currently blocks any further schema changes.
 If you don't see the Delta Lake columns with the types that should be supported in [!INCLUDE [fabric-se](includes/fabric-se.md)], check if there is a foreign key relationship that might prevent updates on the table.

 ## Next steps